lowell-dev-club/python-text-game/workshop.md

 #### Python info:

 Python is an interpreted, high-level, general-purpose programming language.
 Created by Guido van Rossum and first released in 1991.
 It is used for Machine Learning, Websites, Data Processing, and so much more!
 Python is an interperted language running directly from code written and doesn't require any pre compiling allowing for simple coding.
 Python has easy to remember and clean looking syntax and code.
-Python code is great for beginers and experts alike with its simple and advanced capabilities.
+Python code is great for beginners and experts alike with its simple and advanced capabilities.

 ## Repl.it